 |This is a spokenipple of a Mavic Ksirium SSC rim.
 The nipple is threaded into the rim and cannot move.
 With a heavy sprinter the spoke will now have to bend at the exit: The nipple has cracked open and the aluminium spoke has sheared in two|

-Wood usually makes some nice kit, but this diskbreak for tandems from
+usually makes some nice kit, but this diskbreak for

-which is supposed to stay keyed to the hubadapter by means of simple
+supposed to stay keyed to the hubadapter by means of

 (Many thanks to Harvey Sachs for the donation of this piece of cyling history)